 About 39 percent of all biological scientists are employed by Federal, State, and local governments.
 Federal biological scientists work mainly for the U.S. Departments of Agriculture, Interior, and Defense and for the National Institutes of Health.
-Most of the rest work in scientific research and testing laboratories, the pharmaceutical and medicine manufacturing industry, or colleges and universities.
+Most other biologists work in scientific research and testing laboratories, the pharmaceutical and medical manufacturing industry, or colleges and universities.